Is Insurance Churn Really The Issue We Think It is?

 by Tony Vidler CFP logo CLU logo ChFC logo

-Any time an insurance product is replaced by an adviser with an alternative one someone begins howling about “insurance churn” or “twisting of policies” and the immediate inference is that something unethical just occurred.
+Any time an insurance product is replaced by an adviser with an alternative one someone complains about “insurance churn” or the “twisting of policies” and the immediate inference is that something unethical just occurred.
 Sometimes that is true of course, and there are undoubtedly bottom feeders in the industry who survive by replacing perfectly good policies for no real reason other than triggering a commission for themselves.
 However, what is more true in my experience is that this accusation gets levelled too often against good advisers doing good work for clients.

 But when an adviser is involved in the process of product replacement the default assumption is that they created the demand for change.